“Comfort and the fear of change are the greatest enemies of success.” - Jeanette Coron

 Remember: the easiest thing to buy is nothing.
 Prospects want to avoid risk and hassle.
 If you have a piece of equipment that’s working fine, are you really going to be so anxious to rip it out and install a new one… much less go to the mat to argue for the capital, fill out the rebate applications, endure the pre- and post-inspections necessary, and so forth?
 To accept something new, something old has to be given up, and as the sales professional, you have to acknowledge the sacrifice of change.
 If you don’t do that, you’re going to be at a disadvantage.
 You’re going to be less persuasive.

 You also have to acknowledge the risk of change, because if the current technology is still working, the boss is probably not on their case.
-You have to get them to a state where they’re comfortable enough to take a leap of faith and accept the risk of change.
+You have to get your prospect to a state where they’re comfortable enough to take a leap of faith and accept the risk of change.

 So what’s the moral here?
 Before you start pitching the benefits of your product or service, you must acknowledge the current state and explain why it’s still worth investing time and money (and yes, enduring some risk) to make the change.